brettz9/eslint-config-ash-nazg/inherited-rules/implicitly-included/README.md

 The eslint recommended list does include some which "standard" has not added, however.

+The eslint "all" rules list is not actually an inherited config but includes those inherited "standard" eslint rules which are in use but which are not eslint recommended ones.

 The files were generated using the very helpful tool, [eslint-compare-config](https://github.com/scottnonnenberg/eslint-compare-config).